signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="mediaTestNotes"></a>
 ## mediaTest Notes

-1) In the command line filenames above, CH = Compact Header, FH = Full Header, PTnnn = Payload Type nn.
+1) In mediaTest command lines above, input filenames following a naming convention where CH = Compact Header, FH = Full Header, PTnnn = Payload Type nn.
 Some filenames contain values indicating sampling rate and bitrate (denoted by NNkhz and NNbps).
 Some pcap filenames contain packets organized according to a specific RFC (denoted by RFCnnnn).
 2) NB = Narrowband (8 kHz sampling rate), WB = Wideband (16 kHz), SWB = Super Wideband (32 kHz)
 3) Comparison results are bit-exact if the cmp command gives no messages
 4) The demo will store .wav files in either 16-bit linear (PCM) format or 8-bit G711 (uLaw) format, depending on the command line specs.
 All generated .wav files can be played with Win Media, VLC, or other player